Billboard songwriter and artist with dance pop track "Craving" - collaboration with Arty and Audien. Signed with 2 major pub companies as a songwriter. Big Machine 2015-2017, Big Yellow Dog 2017-2018. Song on US/Canada radio right now called "Backwards" with Alexander Stewart. Cuts in the pipeline w

 I've been singing and writing songs since I was 5.
 I signed my first publishing deal at the age of 18, and then my second at the age of 22.
 Writing is my passion.
 I do sessions with other writers/producers about 3 times a week where we all get together and write a song starting from 0.
 I've been singing for years, and am also a top-liner which means I can write melody as well as lyrics for pop, urban, electronic, and indie pop music.
 I also lived in Nashville for 2 years and wrote a fair amount of country music too.
 I can record/comp any and all vocals for any tracks or loops sent.
 (I use Logic) I have a feature with a DJ named SJUR out of the UK and it has reached millions of streams.
 It's called "One Way Ticket," and I also have a cut with Ali Simpson (Cody Simpson's sister) called "I Won't Remember You Tomorrow," which also has millions of streams.
-I have multiple more features with DJ's in the works presently.
-I play piano, acoustic and electric guitar, and ukulele and can add those instruments to any track.
+I have a feature that just came out August 21st with Arty and Audien for a song I wrote called "Craving" that they put their spin on.
+It's doing really well on spotify with over 350,000 streams in a week.

 CreditsAllMusic verified credits for Ellee Duke